bobbyno/ruby_drills/README.md

     $ gem install ruby_drills
     $ ruby_drills

 Drills run in the command line.
 You answer questions in drills using a REPL.
-This practice has the benefit of preparing you for developing at the REPL, a useful technique for trying out langauge features or algorithms and a great complement to TDD.
+This practice has the benefit of preparing you for developing at the REPL, a useful technique for trying out language features or algorithms and a great complement to TDD.

 Start by choosing an available drill from the menu.
 The Enumerable drill currently has the most content, so start there!